centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 <iframe src="https://player.vimeo.com/video/31459435?byline=0&amp;portrait=0" width="640" height="480" frameborder="0" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe> <p><a href="https://vimeo.com/31459435">Introduction to Line Items in Drupal Commerce</a> from <a href="https://vimeo.com/user5912539">Randy Fay</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-## Anonymous Carts and Logged In Users
+## Anonymous Carts and Logged-In Users

 <p>There are many topics covered in this Drupal Commerce Anonymous Carts
 article.
 The experience you want to give your customers can greatly depend on